Delegated Classification

 \begin{lemma}[Neyman-Pearson {\citep[e.g.,][]{rigollet2015high}}] Let $f_1,f_2$ be two discrete probability distributions.
-Then the most powerful hypothesis test for $f_1,f_2$ is the likelihood ratio test $\psi(j)=\Indicator{ f_2(j) \ge f_1(j)}$, which attains the optimal bound $1-\TV{p}{q}$ on type-1 and type-2 errors. \end{lemma}
+Then the most powerful hypothesis test for $f_1,f_2$ is the likelihood ratio test $\psi(j)=\Indicator{ f_2(j) \ge f_1(j)}$, which attains the optimal bound $1-\TV{p}{q}$ on the sum of type-1 and type-2 errors. \end{lemma}

-The optimal contract pays the agent for outcomes that are more likely to come from $f_2$ than from $f_1$.
-Moreover, the optimal contract (resp., hypothesis test) has a higher budget (resp., sum of errors) the smaller the distance is between the two distributions $f_1,f_2$.
-At the extremes, if their distance is 1 (no overlap among their supports), the required budget for incentivizing $n_2$ is $c_2-c_1$ (the sum of errors is zero), whereas if their distance is 0 it becomes infeasible to incentivize $n_2$ (the sum of errors is one).
-Note that \Cref{pro:opt-for-2-actions} can also be proved directly using LP duality (\Cref{subsubsec:optimal_two_action_contracts}).

-\paragraph{Thresholds.} As the optimal contract is based on the likelihood ratio test, it is natural to add to our binary-action setting the MLRP assumption of increasing likelihood ratio: If $j'>j$ then $\nicefrac{f_2(j')}{f_1(j')}\ge \nicefrac{f_2(j)}{f_1(j)}$.
-The intuition behind the MLRP assumption is that the better the evaluation result of the classifier, the more likely it was trained using more data.
-Under the MLRP assumption, $n_2$ is always implementable, \footnote{As a corollary of a similar result for min-pay contracts \citep[][Lemma 7]{dutting2019simple}.} and the optimal contract assumes a \emph{threshold} form.
-This is by \Cref{pro:opt-for-2-actions} and the fact that $\exists j_0$ such that $f_2(j)/f_1(j) \ge 1$ iff $j\ge j_0$ (see also \Cref{subsubsec:two_action_contracts_with_mlrp}).
-Interestingly, this is similar to the relation between the Neyman-Pearson lemma and the Karlin-Rubin theorem, which characterizes the most powerful hypothesis test under monotone likelihood ratio \citep{lehmann2005testing}.
+\Cref{thm:contract-test-equiv} establishes a new formal connection between the two domains of contract design and hypothesis testing.
+In the context of contract design, it provides a statistical interpretation: A min-budget contract can be interpreted as an optimal hypothesis test, and the ability to distinguish between the two hypotheses determines the required budget.
+In the converse direction, it enables a new proof for the Neyman-Pearson using the min-budget contract given by \Cref{pro:opt-for-2-actions} (see \Cref{subsubsec:equivalence_to_neyman_pearson}).